usefmtly

 Combine two exports

-Merge two CSV column exports or data dumps into one list before importing into a spreadsheet or database.
+Merge two CSV column exports, copied spreadsheet columns, CRM exports, or data dumps into one list before importing somewhere else.

 Find email overlap